FarshidNooshi/Git-Assignment/README.md

   <h1>In The Name Of GOD</h1>
 </div>

+# Intrudoction
+This is my first assignment in the Internet Engineering course.

 # Git practical assignment

 There are 4 exercises; for each one, you need to `checkout` to its branch specified in `{problem_name}/README.md`.
 After that, complete the tasks in **the same branch**.